skratchdot/react-bootstrap-daterangepicker/README.md

 1) Install the module with: `npm install --save react-bootstrap-daterangepicker`

-2) Install the needed `peerDependencies`: `npm install --save react react-dom jquery create-react-class prop-types`
+2) Install the needed peer dependencies: `npm install --save react react-dom jquery create-react-class prop-types`

 3) Create your module (you need to use something like browserify to build)